ahmedkaludi/push-notification/readme.txt

 * Update a post a draft will not trigger push notifications.
 * Compability with community by PeepSo plugin.
 * Compability with Polylang plugin.
+* Compability with Gravity form plugin.
+* Compability with BuddyBoss Plugin.
 * Globlal function to send push notification from anywhere pn_send_push_notificatioin_filter

 = Pro Features: =